thijoubert/chulapa/collections/_posts/2021-07-19-PowerPlatform-TenantIsolation.md

 ---

-*As a follow-up to my first article on the Power Platform "How to (really!) managed the access to the Power Platform, several people have asked me about the "tenant isolation" feature.
+*As a follow-up to my first article on the Power Platform "How to (really!) managed the access to the Power Platform, several people have asked me about the "tenant isolation" feature.*

 Malicious actions (such as extraction) or errors impacting data (email, sharing, downloading) is an existing risk for all organizations using Office 365.
 When it is done in a unitary way, it may only affect a limited amount of data.
-However, when it is done automatically (via the Graph API or Power Automate) it can take on much greater proportions.
+However, when **it is done automatically** (via the Graph API or Power Automate) it can reach **much greater proportions**.

 In order to prevent this kind of risk, it is necessary to implement hardening and supervision measures.